 Tucked away in nature

+In the middle of vast, unspoiled wilderness, this small town offers wildlife viewing that will leave you in awe.
 Faro is situated in a densely populated wildlife corridor, with viewing decks in prime spots throughout the area for travellers to take advantage of.
 Learn about the flora and fauna from informative signs at the decks, or ask the Campbell Region Interpretive Centre about a guided tour.

 - Faro lies along the Tintina Trench, a linear valley that stretches from British Columbia across Yukon to Alaska.